ModelarData/ModelarDB-RS/docs/dev/README.md

 ### Documentation
 All public and private functions must have an accompanying doc comment that describes the purpose of the function.
-For complex functions, the doc comment can also include a description of each parameter, the return value, and examples.
+For complex functions, the doc comment should also include a description of each parameter, the return value, and, if beneficial, examples.

 All modules must have an accompanying doc comment that describes the general functionality of the module.
 A brief description of the public functions, structs, enums, or other central elements of the module can be included.